ceilfors/ceilfors.github.io/_drafts/retrospective.md

 # Utilise your unused power

-Many of us have little knowledge of what the management team is responsible for.
-We know that they are here to *manage*, but we do not know what there is to be *managed*.

 > The manager’s function is not to make people work, but to make it possible for people to work.
   ― *Tom DeMarco, Peopleware*